Nuclear Astrophysics & Physics Lab

 Own Fellowship?
 Join Us

-If you have an external fellowship and wish to pursue a PhD or Postdoc in our group, please contact Dr. Kumar directly.
+If you have an external fellowship and wish to pursue research with us, get in touch directly.

 kumarbh@nitrkl.ac.in ↗